New Home Sales Rise in Casper, Prices Decline According to Recent Data

-As a percentage of overall housing closings, new home closings made up 13.3%.
-This is a surge from 10.2% of closings a year earlier.
-After dropping in November from a year earlier, closings of new and existing homes climbed year-over-year in December.
+Out of all housing closings, new home closings accounted for 11.8%.
+This is an increase on a percentage basis, as new home closings were 10.1% of total closings a year ago.
+After dropping in February from a year earlier, closings of new and existing homes increased year-over-year in March.

 Pricing and Mortgage Trends